-Under our director compensation program, each Outside Director is to receive an annual award of fully-vest stock with a value equal to approximately \$175,000, rounded up or down such that only whole shares are issued.
-The annual grant, based on the closing price of our stock on June 4, 2012 (\$6.44), the effective date of the grant, resulted in a grant of 27,174 shares to each Outside Director except for Mr. Smith who did not continue as a director after the 2012 annual meeting.
-Additionally, a stub period grant in the form of fully-vest stock with a value equal to approximately \$31,331, based on the closing price of our stock on April 2, 2012 (\$8.98), the effective date of the grant, resulted in a grant of 3,489 shares to each of Ms. Ressel and Mr. Han.
-Based on the last market study conducted prior to the grant, this amount was determined to be an amount allowing total Director compensation to be at or about the mid-point of our peer group in effect at the time.
-The 2012 grants were made under the Amended and Restated Plan.
-Under our director compensation program, should a director be appointed after the date of the annual grant, the award amount would be prorated based on the period of the year during which the director serves.
-As Ms. Ressel and Mr. Han joined the board on March 21, 2012, each of their stock awards received on April 2, 2012 reflects the period of time they served on the Board.
+Equity Compensation.
+Under our Director Compensation program, each Outside Director is to receive an annual award of fully-vest stock with a value equal to approximately \$175,000, rounded up or down such that only whole shares are issued.
+The annual grant, based on the closing price of our stock on June 3, 2013 (\$8.49), the effective date of the grant, resulted in a grant of 20,612 shares to each Outside Director.
+The 2013 grants were made under the Amended and Restated Plan.
+Under our Director Compensation program, should a Director be appointed after the date of the annual grant, the award amount would be prorated based on the period of the year during which the Director serves.